Causes of Brucellosis

 Geographical Profile for Brucellosis: Although brucellosis can be found worldwide, it is more common

-in countries that do not have good...
+in countries that do not have good standardized and...
 (Source: excerpt from Brucellosis General: DBMD)

 Brucellosis: Related Medical Conditions